Arc-Dream/perl_fundamentals/README.md

     Attain the fetched parts,

-    To the Perl objec instance,
+    To the Perl object instance,

     Call the variables